How to eat Sunflower Seeds? 6 Best Ways

 Sunflower (Helianthus Annuus) is a plant that blooms during summer in full sun with a daisy-like flower face.
 They are abundant in healthy fats with gainful and beneficial plant compounds, vitamins, and minerals that help with various health problems like heart disease and diabetes.

-2. What are Sunflower Seeds?
+2. Sunflower Seeds

 Sunflower seeds are healthy and edible tiny seeds reaped from the flower head of the sunflower plant.
 Sunflower crops are of two types.
 One type of farmed crop is for the seeds, and another type is for the oil (sunflower oil).